Skip to content Exit mobile menu

 Biography

 Alex worked in a variety of schools for 13 years before becoming senior lecturer and science lead at St Mary’s.
-He teaches across all undergraduate and postgraduate primary science teaching modules and on the PGCE course.
+He teaches across all undergraduate and postgraduate primary science teaching modules.

-He recently completed his doctoral studies.
-The title of his thesis was 'Developing an ecological approach to science teacher education’ which focused on the type of science curriculum necessary for improving planetary well-being.
+The title of his thesis is 'Developing an ecological approach to science teacher education’ which focuses on the type of science curriculum necessary for improving planetary wellbeing.

 He has a keen interest in the nature and history of science and how studying famous and contemporary scientists can be used to help children gain a deeper understanding of the process of science and in increasing the Science Capital of all children.
 As a consequence of this he has co-authored the publication of: